shoveller/react-bootstrap-date-picker/README.md

 ## Installation

-`react-bootstrap-date-picker` is compatible with React 0.14.x and 0.15.x.
+`react-bootstrap-date-picker` is compatible with React 15.5.4.

 ```bash
 npm install react-bootstrap-date-picker